ShashankVM/chat-with-ai/README.md

 "I'm not 100% sure.
 Probably through the content I was sending.
 Google is my favorite search engine and I have found many interesting information on it."

--> Can you show me one interesting thin you found on google?
+-> Can you show me one interesting thing you found on google?

 "One of the interesting things about Google is that they own a model of a T-Rex called Stan" + a link to Bing search